bright/new-www/content/projects/pregnancy-app.md

 ## Launch

-The application launched for iOS and Android at the same time to the positive reviews of the first users.
+The application was launched for iOS and Android at the same time to the positive reviews of the first users.
 With the help of the agency’s marketing team a solid user-base has been achieved in a relatively short amount of time.

 Keleya has spun out as a separate company and started to build their own internal development team.
 Bright Inventions supported in all of those efforts, helping to pick the right engineers and with all of the knowledge transfer.